-Employment in New York and New Jersey is “at will.”
+Employment in New Jersey is “at will.”
 What that means is that, unless your employer made a specific promise about the length of your employment in an employment contract, the employer can fire you or lay you off at any time with or without reason.

 However, there are some reasons for which your employer cannot fire you.
 If they do, you may have cause to bring a wrongful termination lawsuit.
-Talk to an experienced New York or New Jersey wrongful termination attorney at Zatuchni & Associates.
+Talk to an experienced New Jersey wrongful termination attorney at Zatuchni & Associates.

 You may have cause for a wrongful termination lawsuit if you’ve been fired:

 - Due to Discrimination based on race, sex, religion or national origin, gender or sexual orientation, disability or pregnancy status, or age

 - In violation of a written employment contract

 - In retaliation for legally protected employee actions, such as employees bringing complaints about discrimination, wage and hour violations, or whistleblowing conduct

 - In retaliation for failing to do an illegal act or to engage in an unsafe work action when the employer has violated safety regulations